birmacher/bitrise-plugins-analyze/README.md

 - Bitrise CLI installed
 - For analyzing .ipa files: ability to extract and process iOS app bundles
 - For analyzing Android images: the `cwebp` command must be installed
+- For HEIC optimization of iOS images: macOS is required with either `sips` or `heif-convert` installed
+- For optimizing images within asset catalogs: the `assetutil` command must be available on macOS

 ### Environment Variables